Embryonic stem cell research

 Sometimes the embryo or embryos are transferred to the uterus of the mother who intends to raise them.
 However, single males, same-sex male couples, and women who do not wish to be pregnant may enter into a contract with a woman, called a surrogate, to carry the unborn child or children to term.

 Only a fraction of the embryos transferred to a uterus survive to birth.
 Those not transferred are frozen indefinitely, donated to researchers, destroyed, or placed for frozen embryo adoption.
 No one knows how many embryos are frozen in storage.
-Estimates range from tens of thousands to over a million.
+Estimates range from tens of thousands to over a million in the United States.